jibon57/mod_hoicoi_glosbe/README.md

 # mod_hoicoi_glosbe
-Add dictionary in your Joomla site using glosbe.com
+Add dictionary in your Joomla site using glosbe.com api